japgolly/learning/recursion-blog/FAQ.md

 4. Following on from above, it also makes an important point: it's not infeasible or crazy to just copypaste (!) what you need.
    The definitions never change, they're very concise;
-   if you're in an environment hostile to adding new dependencies you can still use recursion schemes by just copying a few lines of code.
+   if you're in an environment hostile to adding new dependencies or dependencies of which your team will only comprehend and use 10%, you can still use recursion schemes by just copying a few lines of code.
    Literally only a few.
    `Fix` + `cata` + `ana` + `hylo` (which is boundary of what many people understand and use)
     is only 7 lines!
 If you want optimised versions, it's an extra 6 lines of private boilerplate.
-That's an insanely low one-time cost to a project.
+That's an insanely low, one-time cost to a project.

 ## Which library should I use?